Open Accessibility Menu

 Prenatal Care

-The prenatal care your obstetrician will provide includes screenings of your baby in the womb to ensure proper prenatal development and monitoring prenatal and maternal health.
+The prenatal care your obstetrician provides includes screenings of your baby in the womb to ensure proper prenatal development and monitoring prenatal and maternal health.

 The Birthing Process

-After guiding you through the prenatal process, your obstetrician will also deliver your baby.
-Working together with a delivery team, your obstetrician will guide you through delivery and ensure your baby is healthy and cared for as they are born.
+After guiding you through the prenatal process, your obstetrician also delivers your baby.
+Working together with a delivery team, your obstetrician will guide you through delivery and will ensure your baby is healthy and cared for as they are born.
 Our obstetricians will work with a team of advanced practice providers and nurses to ensure a smooth birthing process no matter when you deliver.

 Postpartum Care